-- 1. Ensure all supply and return air grilles are adjusted and the air distribution system is balanced for the best compromise between heating and cooling. - 2.
-Ensure there are no air leaks in the duct work. - 3.
-Check air flow and refrigerant charge.
+- 1. Check to see if all supply and return air grilles are adjusted and the air distribution system is balanced for the best compromise between heating and cooling. - 2.
+Check for air leaks in the ductwork. - 3.
 See Sections on Air Flow Measurement and Adjustment and Checking Charge. - 4.
-Ensure the unit is free of "rattles", and the tubing in the unit is free from excessive vibration.
-The tubes or lines should not rub against sheet metal surfaces, edges or each other. - 5.
-Ensure the Owner is instructed on the unit operation, filter, servicing, correct thermostat operation, etc.
+Make sure the unit is free of "rattles", and the tubing in the unit is free from excessive vibration.
+Also make sure tubes or lines are not rubbing against each other or sheet metal surfaces or edges.
+If so, correct the trouble.

-Set the thermostat at the appropriate setting for cooling and heating or automatic changeover for normal use.
+- 5. Set the thermostat at the appropriate setting for cooling and heating or automatic changeover for normal use. - 6.
+Be sure the Owner is instructed on the unit operation, filter, servicing, correct thermostat operation, etc.

-NOTE: The "Cooling Start-up Procedure" is a recommended step as it serves as an system indicator that the unit will operate normally.
+The foregoing "Start-up Procedure and Check List" is recommended to serve as an indication that the unit will operate normally.